RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

       - A further and more difficult question is whether ... a party who is also in breach of the contract ... can terminate despite its own breach.
         - The answer is that generally it can, at least unless the obligations breached are interdependent or the breach by the party wishing to terminate has caused the breach that this party wishes to rely on.
     - Foran v Wight (1989) 168 CLR 385
-      - ‘They were not required to show that upon the day stipulated for settlement they were ready and willing to tender the purchase price.
+      - 'They were not required to show that upon the day stipulated for settlement they were ready and willing to tender the purchase price.
-      - They were absolved from the obligation of placing themselves in a position to be able to tender the purchase price upon that day by reason of the representation of the vendors two days earlier.’
+      - They were absolved from the obligation of placing themselves in a position to be able to tender the purchase price upon that day by reason of the representation of the vendors two days earlier.'
 (454, Dawson J)
-        - ‘All that the purchasers were required to show was that at the time of the repudiation, that is, at the time they were absolved from future performance, there was not a "substantial incapacity" on their part or a "definitive resolve or decision" against the performance of their obligations.’
+        - 'All that the purchasers were required to show was that at the time of the repudiation, that is, at the time they were absolved from future performance, there was not a "substantial incapacity" on their part or a "definitive resolve or decision" against the performance of their obligations.'
 (454, Dawson J)
 - Rescission: Restitutio in integrum
   - RESCISSION: INTERVENING THIRD PARTY
     - Focusing now on the right to rescind because of a vitiating factor, rescission will not be allowed if the parties cannot be restored to their pre-contractual positions.